cysouw/diathesis/text/c10_participle.md

 **Attested Verbs**

-- Natural process verbs: *altern, faulen, gären, keimen, rosten, schimmeln, splittern, triefen, welken*
+- Natural process verbs with *ver-* alternation: *altern, dorren, faulen, frieren, gären, rosten, schimmeln, splittern, welken*
+- Natural process verbs without *ver-* alternation: *keimen, münden*
-- Mental state/process: *resignieren, verzweifeln*
+- Mental states: *resignieren, verzweifeln*
-- Motion verbs: *fahren, fliegen, hüpfen, klettern, kriechen, landen, laufen, reisen, reiten, rennen, rotieren, rutschen, schwimmen, segeln, wandern*
-- Motion-like verbs: *einbrechen, münden*
-- Manner-of-motion verbs (see [@sec:prepositions-manner-of-movement]): *irren, schwanken, stampfen, tanzen, wackeln*
+- Manner-of-motion verbs (see [@sec:prepositions-manner-of-movement]): *fahren, fliegen, hüpfen*, etc.
-- Weather manner-of-motion verbs (see [@sec:prepositions-weather-manner-movement]): *blitzen, donnern, hageln, regnen, stürmen, wehen*
+- Weather manner-of-motion verbs (see [@sec:prepositions-weather-manner-movement]): *blitzen, donnern, hageln*, etc.
-- Anticausative verbs (see [@sec:case-haben-anticausative]): *abnehmen, abreißen, abstoßen, anfangen, anhalten, aufmachen, backen, baden, beginnen, bewegen, braten, bremsen, duschen, fliegen, heilen, kochen, landen, läuten, öffnen, rauchen, schließen, spielen (Tonträger), starten, stoppen, umdrehen, wiegen, zählen, zünden*
+- Anticausative verbs (see [@sec:case-haben-anticausative]): *abnehmen, abreißen, abstoßen*, etc.
-- Location anticausative verbs (see [@sec:prepositions-haben-caused-location]): *hängen, kleben, lehnen, stecken*
+- Location anticausative verbs (see [@sec:prepositions-haben-caused-location]): *hängen, kleben, lehnen*, etc.

 **Further Examples**

+- Das Kind hat gefroren. \
+  Das Wasser ist gefroren.
+- Die Diebe sind in den Tresor eingebrochen. \
+  Die Diebe haben im Tresor eingebrochen.
+- Ich weiss nicht, warum dies Brot geschimmelt ist.^[~~DWDS~~: Wander, Karl Friedrich Wilhelm (Hrsg.): Deutsches Sprichwörter-Lexikon.
+Bd.
+5. Leipzig, 1880.]
 - Nach Medienberichten soll dies in einem erpresserischen System gemündet haben.^[~~DWDS~~: Die Zeit, 08.11.2015 (online).] \
   Es ist die monatelange Stimmungsmache gegen Flüchtlinge, die den Hass säte, der in Tröglitz nun in Flammen gemündet ist.^[~~DWDS~~: Die Zeit, 04.04.2015 (online).]

 **Notes**

-The verb *schimmeln* with *sein* appears to be old-fashioned [@next a].
-Likewise, intransitive *altern* with *haben* is not in current use anymore [@next b].
+Intransitive *altern* with *haben+Partizip* is not in current use anymore [@next a].
+The verb *dorren* is typically listed as having only a *sein* perfect, but note examples like [@next b] with *haben*.

 ::: ex
-- Ich weiss nicht, warum dies Brot geschimmelt ist.^[~~DWDS~~: Wander, Karl Friedrich Wilhelm (Hrsg.): Deutsches Sprichwörter-Lexikon.
-Bd.
-5. Leipzig, 1880.]
 - Sie fand, daß er in der letzten Zeit stark gealtert hatte.^[~~DWDS~~: Die Grenzboten.
 Jg.
 70, 1911, Viertes Vierteljahr.]
+- Denn der eigentliche Zauber einer Oase erschließt sich nur demjenigen, der zuvor einige Stunden in der Sonne gedorrt hat.^[~~DWDS~~: Der Tagesspiegel, 19.04.1997.]
 :::

 ### [ N | N ] *haben/sein+Partizip* Reflexive intransitive perfect {#sec:participles-haben-sein-perfect-reflexive-drop}

-All verbs verbs with an obligatory reflexive pronoun (see [@sec:reflexive-obligatory-accusative-reflexive] and subsequent sections) have a *haben* perfect, like *verspäten* 'to be late' [@next a,b].
-Many of these (but not all) have an alternative *sein* perfect without a reflexive pronoun [@next c].
-This last construction is probably best analysed as a special kind of *Zustandspassiv* [@sec:participles-sein-zustandspassiv].
-In effect, there are two different perfect constructions, one with *haben* and a reflexive pronoun [@next b] and one with *sein* without a reflexive pronoun [@next c].
+There is a further group of verbs that occur both with an intransitive *haben+Partizip* and with an intransitive *sein+Partizip* construction, but with a special twist.
+These verbs also have a reflexive pronoun in the *haben* construction, like with *sich verspäten* 'to be late' [@next].
+With such verbs it looks like there are two different intransitive perfects, one with *haben* and a reflexive pronoun [@next a] and one with *sein* without a reflexive pronoun [@next b].
+However, this last construction is probably best analysed as a special kind of *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]).

 ::: ex
 a.
-Der Zug verspätet sich.
+Der Zug hat sich verspätet.
 b.
-Der Zug hat sich verspätet.
-c.
 Der Zug ist verspätet.
 :::

-The application of these two intransitive perfects correlates with a difference in the temporal interpretation (cf. [@sec:participles-temporal-interpretation]).
-The *haben* perfekt is consistent with a punctual temporal adverbial like *gestern* 'yesterday' [@next a] but not with a durative *seit zwei Stunden* 'since two hours' [@next b].
-The situation is reversed with the *sein* perfekt [@next c,d].
+There is a difference in the temporal interpretation of the two participle constructions (cf. [@sec:participles-temporal-interpretation]).
+The *haben* construction is process-oriented and has no temporal restrictions [@next a].
+In contrast, the *sein* construction is result-oriented and cannot be combined with gradual time specification, like *schrittweise* 'gradually' [@next b].
+So, to be clear, the verbs in this section do not have two different perfects.
+There only is a single reflexive *Perfekt* with *haben*.
+The non-reflexive construction with *sein* is a *Zustandspassiv*.
+The interesting aspects of the verbs in this section is that both these options occur in the intransitive.

 ::: ex
-- Der Zug hat sich gestern verspätet.
-- ^* Der Zug hat sich seit drei Stunden verspätet.
+- Der Zug hat sich schrittweise immer mehr verspätet.
-- ^* Der Zug ist gestern verspätet.
+- ^* Der Zug ist schrittweise immer mehr verspätet.
-- Der Zug ist seit drei Stunden verspätet.
 :::

+This phenomenon is found with many verbs with an obligatory reflexive pronoun (see [@sec:reflexive-obligatory-accusative-reflexive] ff.), like the previous example *sich verspäten*.
 A similar situation arises with reflexive anticausative verbs like *schließen* 'to close' (see [@sec:reflexive-anticausative]).
 Such verbs occur in transitive constructions, which allow for an intransitive *Zustandspassiv* with *sein* [@next a].
-Alternatively, such verbs have an intransitive usage with a reflexive pronouns with a *haben* perfect [@next b].
-In effect, there are two different perfect constructions for the intransitive usage, one with *haben* and a reflexive pronoun [@next b] and one with *sein* without a reflexive pronoun [@next a].
+Alternatively, such verbs have an intransitive usage with a reflexive pronoun with a *haben* perfect [@next b].
+In effect, there are two different intransitive participle constructions, one with *haben* and a reflexive pronoun [@next b] and one with *sein* without a reflexive pronoun [@next a].
+Again, gradual time (*schrittweise*) is not possible with *sein+Partizip*.
+Note that gradual time is possible with the addition of *worden*, but that is a completely different construction (see [@sec:participles-sein-zustandspassiv] for a discussion of the difference).

 ::: ex
 a.
 Ich schließe den Schrank. \
-   Der Schrank ist geschlossen.
+   Der Schrank ist (\*schrittweise) geschlossen.
 b.
 Der Schrank schließt sich. \
-   Der Schrank hat sich geschlossen
+   Der Schrank hat sich (schrittweise) geschlossen
 :::

-A similar situation also occurs with many endoreflexive verbs (though not all, cf. [@sec:reflexive-accusative-drop]) like *ausziehen* 'to undress' [@next a], resulting in both an intransitive reflexive *haben* perfect [@next b] and an intransitive non-reflexive *sein* perfect [@next c].
+A similar situation also occurs with many (though not all) endoreflexive verbs (cf. [@sec:reflexive-accusative-drop]) like *entblößen* 'to undress' [@next a], resulting in both an intransitive reflexive *haben* perfect [@next b] and an intransitive non-reflexive *sein* construction [@next c].
+The *sein* construction is not compatible with gradual time specification, so it is similar to a *Zustandspassiv*.

 ::: ex
+- Der Patient entblößt den Oberkörper. \
-a.
-Der Patient zieht sich aus.
+  Der Patient entblößt sich.
-b.
-Der Patient hat sich ausgezogen.
+- Der Patient hat sich (allmählich) entblößt.
-c.
-Der Patient ist ausgezogen.
+- Der Patient ist (\*allmählich) entblößt.
 :::

-Likewise, verbs that allow for both a reflexive conversive (*Reflexiv Erlebnispassiv*, see [@sec:reflexive-preposition-passive]) and a *sein* passive (*Zustandspassiv*, see [@sec:participles-sein-zustandspassiv]) have both a *sein* and a *haben* intransitive perfect.
-For example *aufregen* 'to upset' is a transitive verb [@next a].
-This verb allows for a reflexive conversive, which results in a *haben* intransitive perfect with a reflexive pronoun [@next b].
-However, there is also a *sein* perfect without reflexive pronoun [@next c], which is possibly best analysed as the *sein+Partizip* passive of the transitive [@next a].
+Likewise, some verbs allow for both a reflexive conversive (*Reflexiv Erlebnispassiv*, see [@sec:reflexive-preposition-passive]) and also a *sein+Partizip* passive (*Zustandspassiv*, see [@sec:participles-sein-zustandspassiv]).
+When both are possible, then such verbs have both a *sein* and a *haben* intransitive construction.
+For example *aufregen* 'to upset' is such a verb [@next a].
+This verb allows for a conversive diathesis with a reflexive pronoun, which in turn takes a *haben* perfect [@next b].
+However, there is also a *sein* passive without reflexive pronoun [@next c], which is best analysed as the *Zustandspassiv* of the original transitive construction [@next a] because it does not allow for gradual time.

 ::: ex
 a.
 Der Lärm regt ihn auf. \
    Der Lärm hat ihn aufgeregt.
 b.
 Er regt sich auf (über den Lärm). \
    Er hat sich aufgeregt (über den Lärm).
 c.
-Er ist aufgeregt (wegen den Lärm).
+Er ist (\*schrittweise) aufgeregt (wegen des Lärms).
 :::

+The verbs below are repeated from the previous sections in which the various phenomena are discussed in detail.
+However, only those verb are listed here that actually allow for both the intransitive *haben* reflexive participle construction and the intransitive *sein* participle construction.
+It remains an interested topic for more research why not all verbs from the relevant sections allow for both.

 **Attested Verbs**

-- Obligatory reflexive verbs (see [@sec:reflexive-obligatory-accusative-reflexive] ff.): *ausruhen, ausschlafen, bemühen, befreunden, beteiligen, betrinken, beschäftigen, drehen, eignen, entscheiden, entschließen, erholen, erkälten, erstaunen, konzentrieren, üben, verabreden, verbrüdern, verirren, verkrachen, verloben, verlieben, versuchen, verspäten, vertiefen*
+- Obligatory reflexive verbs (cf. [@sec:reflexive-obligatory-accusative-reflexive] ff.): *ausruhen, ausschlafen, bemühen, befreunden, beteiligen, betrinken, beschäftigen, drehen, eignen, entscheiden, entschließen, erholen, erkälten, erstaunen, konzentrieren, üben, verabreden, verbrüdern, verirren, verkrachen, verloben, verlieben, versuchen, verspäten, vertiefen*
-- Reflexive anticausative verbs (see [@sec:reflexive-anticausative]): *abkühlen, ablagern, ablösen, abnutzen, abschalten, abschwächen, abseilen, ändern, ansammeln, ansparen, auflösen, aufwärmen, ausbreiten, ausdehnen, ausschalten, beschleunigen, beschränken, bessern, bestätigen, bewegen, beziehen, drehen, eindrücken, einfügen, einschalten, entfalten, entscheiden, entzünden, erfüllen, erhöhen, erwärmen, erweitern, färben, festigen, füllen, gliedern, komplizieren, konstituieren, leeren, lockern, lohnen, mildern, öffnen, schließen, senken, spalten, steigern, stürzen, teilen, unterwerfen, verändern, verändern, verbessern, verbreiten, verdoppeln, vereinfachen, verengen, vergrößern, verhaken, verkleinern, verkürzen, verlängern, verlangsamen, vermehren, verringern, versammeln, verschieben, verschlechtern, verstärken, verwandeln, wärmen, wiederholen, zeigen*
+- Reflexive anticausative verbs (cf. [@sec:reflexive-anticausative] ff.): *abduschen, abkühlen, ablagern, ablösen, abnutzen, abschalten, abschwächen, abseilen, ändern, ansammeln, ansparen, auflösen, aufwärmen, ausbreiten, ausdehnen, ausschalten, beschleunigen, beschränken, bessern, bestätigen, bewegen, beziehen, drehen, eindrücken, einfügen, einschalten, entfalten, entscheiden, entzünden, erfüllen, erhöhen, erwärmen, erweitern, färben, festigen, füllen, gliedern, komplizieren, konstituieren, leeren, lockern, lohnen, mildern, öffnen, quälen, schließen, senken, spalten, steigern, stürzen, teilen, unterwerfen, verändern, verändern, verbessern, verbreiten, verdoppeln, vereinfachen, verengen, vergrößern, verhaken, verkleinern, verkürzen, verlängern, verlangsamen, vermehren, verringern, versammeln, verschieben, verschlechtern, verstärken, verwandeln, wärmen, wiederholen, zeigen*
-- Reflexive conversive verbs (see [@sec:reflexive-preposition-passive]): *anstrengen, aufregen, begeistern, beschäftigen, empören, entspannen, entwickeln, erfreuen, erschrecken, erstaunen, erzürnen, interessieren, langweilen*
+- Reflexive conversive verbs (cf. [@sec:reflexive-preposition-passive]): *anstrengen, aufregen, begeistern, beschäftigen, empören, entspannen, entwickeln, erfreuen, erschrecken, erstaunen, erzürnen, interessieren, langweilen*
-- Endoreflexive verbs (see [@sec:reflexive-accusative-drop]): *abduschen, abhetzen, abwenden, anlehnen, anziehen, aufrichten, ausziehen, bewegen, entblößen, hinlegen, hinsetzen, hinstellen, neigen, organisieren, quälen, strecken, verbrennen*
+- Endoreflexive verbs (cf. [@sec:reflexive-accusative-drop]): *abhetzen, anziehen, ausziehen, bewegen, entblößen, neigen, täuschen, verkleiden, verschlafen, zuneigen*
+- Quasi-endoreflexive verbs: *fokussieren, konzentrieren, organisieren*

 **Further Examples**

-- Die Milch hat gekocht.
-Die Milch ist gekocht.
-- Das Flugzeug hat gelandet.
-Das Flugzeug ist gelandet.
-- Ich habe mich betrunken.
+- Ich habe mich betrunken. \
   Ich bin betrunken.
-- Ich habe mich ausgeruht.
-Ich bin ausgeruht.
-- Er hat sich verirrt.
-Er ist verirrt.
-- Er hat sich erkältet.
+- Er hat sich erkältet. \
   Er ist erkältet.
-- Er hat sich entschlossen zu reisen.
+- Er hat sich entschlossen zu reisen. \
   Er ist entschlossen zu reisen.
-- Er hat sich erholt von der Krankheit.
+- Er hat sich erholt von der Krankheit. \
   Er ist erholt von der Reise.
-- Ich habe mich im Handstand geübt.
-Ich bin geübt im Handstand.
+- Ich habe mich auf die Arbeit fokussiert.
-- Der Globus hat sich gedreht.
-Der Globus ist gedreht.
-- Er hat sich ausgeschlafen.
-Er ist ausgeschlafen.
+  Ich bin auf die Arbeit fokussiert.

 ### [ ND | ND ] *haben+Partizip* Dative perfect {#sec:participle-haben-perfect-dative}

 Verbs with a dative argument are strictly split between *sein* and *haben*.
 There do not appear to be any verbs that allow for both.
 The grammatical status of the datives is slightly different among these verbs (see [@sec:case-nominative-dative; @sec:case-dative-drop; @sec:prepositions-dative-antipassive; @sec:preverb-dative-applicative] for detailed discussion).
-Similar to intransitives, the dative verbs with a *haben* Perfect, like *antworten* 'to answer' [@next a], do not allow for a construction with an adnominal participle [@next b], but the impersonal *werden* passive is possible [@next c].
+Similar to intransitives, the dative verbs with a *haben* perfect, like *antworten* 'to answer' [@next a], do not allow for a construction with an adnominal participle [@next b], but the impersonal *werden* passive is possible [@next c].

 ::: ex
 a.
 Die Professorin hat en geantwortet.